Opel Astra: Chevrolet Astra

-In Chile, the Astra was sold under the Opel brand until 1997 (replacing the Kadett); beginning in 1999 the second generation was imported from Brazil under the Chevrolet brand.
-The third generation was again imported from Europe in and in 2017 it returned to be sold under Opel brand.
+In Chile, the Astra was sold under the Opel brand until 1997 (replacing the Kadett); beginning in 1999, the second generation was imported from Brazil under the Chevrolet brand.
+The third generation was again imported from Europe; in 2017, it returned to be sold under Opel brand.

 Chevrolet Astra OPC and GSi

 Chevrolet Vectra (Brazil)

-The Chevrolet Vectra is a rebadged version of the Opel Astra H, sold in Brazil and Argentina between 2006 and 2011.
-It shared the powertrain and the platform with the Astra G, except when equipped with the 2.4 engine, and it was inserted above the Astra in both markets.
+Bbetween 2006 and 2011 the Opel Astra H was sold as the Chevrolet Vectra and Vectra GT (hatchback) in Brazil and Argentina, replacing the Vectra B. It shared the powertrain and the platform with the Astra G, except for the optional 2.4-litre petrol engine, and it was inserted above the Astra in both markets.
 It was replaced by the flagship versions of the Chevrolet Cruze.